 }

-Raising all variables as global is quite messy… well, you get what I mean.
-It is much better if instead we use local variables, and each function has defined the parameters it needs and returns.
+Making all variables global is pretty nast… well, you know what I mean.
+It’s much better if instead, we use local variables, and each function has defined the parameters it needs and what it returns.

 int correct_temperature(int temperature) {